Pratham-Jain-3903/streamprocessing-kafka-finlight-news-dashboard/README.md

 ## Origin Story

 This project was inspired by [a Yahoo Finance article](https://finance.yahoo.com/news/nvidia-rally-shows-deepseek-fears-152216506.html) on January 26th about NVDA's stock performance, which demonstrated that the DeepSeek-based market anxiety was just that—anxiety.
-The article, combined with year-end analyses of best-performing shares, sparked a fundamental question: **Can sentiments dictate returns?
-Can narratives lead to profits?
-And if yes, how agile do we need to be?**
+The article, combined with year-end analyses of best-performing shares, sparked a fundamental question: **Can sentiments dictate long term which stocks have highest returns?
+And if yes, how far can we get from common news article apis ?**

 As a Software Engineer in the Data and ML domain, I wanted to quantify the Sharpe ratio of such a strategy and understand the optimal lookback periods for capturing sentiment-driven alpha.
 I selected the top 10 S&P 500 stocks and began with metrics from [this Zerodha varsity video](https://zerodha.com/varsity/) as my foundation (see image below).